Millennium Development Goals: Activities and organizations

+Next set of goals (SDGs)

 Although there have been major advancements and improvements achieving some of the MDGs even before the deadline of 2015, the progress has been uneven between the countries.
 In 2012 the UN Secretary-General established the "UN System Task Team on the Post-2015 UN Development Agenda", bringing together more than 60 UN agencies and international organizations to focus and work on sustainable development.

 At the MDG Summit, UN Member States discussed the Post-2015 Development Agenda and initiated a process of consultations.
 Civil society organizations also engaged in the post-2015 process, along with academia and other research institutions, including think tanks.

-The Sustainable Development Goals (SDGs) have been proposed as targets relating to future international development once the MDGs expire at the end of 2015.
+The Sustainable Development Goals (SDGs) are the goals and targets relating to future sustainable development for 2030 once the MDGs expired at the end of 2015.

 On 31 July 2012, Secretary-General Ban Ki-moon appointed 26 public and private leaders to advise him on the post-MDG agenda.

 In 2014, the UN's Commission on the Status of Women agreed on a document that called for the acceleration of progress towards achieving the millennium development goals, and confirmed the need for a stand-alone goal on gender equality and women's empowerment in post-2015 goals, and for gender equality to underpin all of the post-2015 goals.

-The UN's Commission on the Status of Women electing to have created a goal dedicated to gender equality and the empowerment of women further demonstrated how the United Nations's Millennium Development Goals did not make much progress on gender equality.
-The goal of achieving gender equity is still a prominent issue and factor to in global development due to its ties to the rest of the SDGs.

-Related activities/organisations

-The United Nations Millennium Campaign was launched to increase support for the Millennium Development Goals.
-The Millennium Campaign targets intergovernmental, government, civil society organizations and media at global and regional levels.

-The Millennium Promise Alliance, Inc. (or simply the "Millennium Promise") is a U.S.-based non-profit organization founded in 2005 by Jeffrey Sachs and Ray Chambers.
-Millennium Promise coordinated the Millennium Villages Project in partnership with Columbia's Earth Institute and UNDP; it aimed to demonstrate MDG feasibility through an integrated, community-led approach.
-The project ran from 2005 to 2015, operating in 15 sites across 11 countries in sub-Saharan Africa.

-The Global Poverty Project, later rebranded as Global Citizen, supported the MDGs.

-The Micah Challenge was an international campaign that encourages Christians to support the Millennium Development Goals.
-Their aim was to "encourage our leaders to halve global poverty by 2015".

-The Youth in Action EU Programme "Cartoons in Action" project created animated videos about MDGs, and videos about MDG targets using Arcade C64 videogames.

-The World We Want 2015 was a platform and joint venture between the United Nations and Civil Society Organizations that supported citizen participation in defining a new global development framework to replace the Millennium Development Goals.